 In practice, you'll see additional event-level properties on events where an active experiment is running.
 In the example image below, you can see a property entitled

-Optimizely: Collect and analyze - Homepage headline test with a value of `Variation #1 included.
+Optimizely: Collect and analyze - Homepage headline test with a value of

-To use in analysis, simply apply a group by clause to the analysis of interest and specify the event level property with the experiment property of interest to cut your analysis by the experiment exposed to the user at the time of the event!
+To use in analysis, simply apply a 'group by' clause to the analysis of interest and specify the event level property with the experiment property of interest to cut your analysis by the experiment exposed to the user at the time of the event!

 Our integration attaches the active experiment name and variation names to events.
 If this option is enabled, experiment variation names aren't accessible by the integration and properties will not get sent to Heap.
 Ensure this option is disabled in your account by going to your Optimizely settings, then select "Privacy", and uncheck the checkbox for "Mask descriptive names in project code and third-party integrations".